 How to invest in the UK’s best dividend stocks

-You can invest in the UK’s best dividend stocks with IG, from as little as £5.
-To get started, you need to open a share dealing account.
-This enables you to buy shares directly and own them – with the benefit of receiving dividends and possible share price growth.
-Alternatively, you can trade these shares using CFDs or spread bets, which means you won’t own the shares, but you can speculate on upward or downward share price moves.
+You can trade these shares using CFDs, which means you won’t own the shares, but you can speculate on upward or downward share price moves.
 Here’s how to get started:

 - Do your research: IG Academy is a great resource for all things relating to trading and investing, including dividends and risk management

-- Open an IG account: if you want to invest, open your share dealing account.
-If you prefer trading, open a CFD trading or spread betting account
+- Open an IG account: if you want to invest, open your share trading account.
+If you prefer trading, open a CFD trading account

-- Buy shares or place a trade: once you’ve chosen your shares, buy them via our share dealing service or open your first position by placing a trade
+- Place a trade: once you’ve chosen your shares, open your first position by placing a trade

 Publication date :